PowerShell script export type

 PowerShell Script export type

-3. Create an application identity and assign it the Manager role to the vault wanted.
+3. Create an application identity and assign it the Manage vaults permission for the desired vault.

 4. Select the Manual option.